-For those who are uninsured, we have cut our Simple Self-Pay price to $60.
-This covers anything we can do for you in-clinic, but we send the COVID-19 test to a lab, who will bill separately for the cost of the test.
+Uninsured patients will be charged our Simple Self-Pay price of $125.
+This covers anything we can do for you in-clinic including the rapid Covid-19 antigen test.
+However, PCR tests and antibody tests are sent out to LabCorp, who will bill separately for the cost of those tests.
 Currently, LabCorp is charging self-pay patients $100 for the viral swab test and $100 for the antibody blood test.
-If we do not have sufficient LabCorp swab collection kits on hand, then we use other swab testing providers who may charge significantly more than theses LabCorp prices.
+If we do not have sufficient LabCorp swab collection kits on hand, then we use other swab testing providers who may charge significantly more than these LabCorp prices.

 So how where to do I go to find the most updated information for my needs?